Sensormatic Solutions by Johns - GuruFocus.com

 “We’ve learned from working with our retail partners that there’s a need to not only know what’s happening within their stores, but what shoppers are doing beyond their four walls,” said Kim Melvin, head of global marketing and communications at Sensormatic Solutions.
 “That served as our call to action to find innovative ways to capture data that gives retailers a more complete picture of their shoppers’ needs and preferences as well as their operations, a critical initiative for retailers looking to compete in the omnichannel era.”

-Sensormatic Solutions technologies empower retailers to monitor shopper experience metrics such as abandonment rate, dwell time, and engagement data alongside information related to cross-shopping visits, travel distances, and more.
+Sensormatic Solutions technologies empower retailers to monitor shopper experience metrics such as abandonment rate, dwell time, and engagement data.
 These data streams come together to help retailers:

 - Build better personas.
-Using traffic+counting, computer+vision, behavior analytics, and shopper+demographic+information alongside customer-provided feedback and sales metrics can help retailers hone their customer profiles for more precise journey mapping.
+Using traffic+counting, computer+vision, behaviour analytics, and shopper+insights alongside customer-provided feedback and sales metrics can help retailers develop a more precise journey mapping.

 - Merchandise and map more effectively.
-Dwell time, abandonment rates, traffic patterns, point-of-sale data, item-level+inventory+intelligence, and more can all yield insights that take the guesswork out of floor designs and merchandising programs.
+Dwell time, abandonment rates, traffic patterns, point-of-sale data, item-level+inventory+intelligence, and more can all yield insights that take the guesswork out of floor designs and merchandising programmes.

 - Make sense of competing trends.
 Having access to a broad scope of location-, region-, and sector-specific+source+data can help retailers make sense of the noise and understand which trends might affect them and which they can ignore.